op-en/app-server/README.md

 ## Description

 This Node.js server is a bridge from MQTT to websockets using socket.io.
-The server is connected to a MQTT broker and relays all messages that the connected client requests.
+The server is connected to an MQTT broker and relays all messages that the connected client requests.

 If messages are published to the server, they are forwarded to the MQTT broker under the 'appserver/session/[id]' topic.